5 IMPORTANT Things to Consider Before You Move to Panama

 A dealbreaker is something you absolutely must-have in your life, but it is not available in Panama.
 Make a list of things you “must-have” in Panama to make your life comfortable.
 When you come on your exploratory trip, you can determine if they are available.

-When you visit Panama, you’ll learn that things are not like North America or Europe.
+When you visit Panama, you’ll learn things that are not like those in North America or Europe.
 In many ways, they are much better.
-But Panama is definitely different.
+But Panama is different.

-If the medications you need are not available in Panama and you can’t ship them in, that would be a dealbreaker.
-If you love to shop at certain stores but they are not available in Panama, that could be a deal-breaker.
+If the medications you need are unavailable in Panama and you can’t ship them in, that would be a dealbreaker.
+Similarly, if you love to shop at certain stores but they are not available in Panama, that could be a dealbreaker.

 If you love shopping online then getting items delivered to your house the next day, it’s not going to happen in Panama.
 You can order on Amazon and other online stores, but it could take 7-10 business days to arrive in the town where you live and it will cost about $3 a pound.